-How to back up your Apple photo library with iCloud
+How to back up your photo library with Apple's iCloud

-Apple's iCloud comes baked in with iOS and, by and large, it doesn't disappoint; you get 5GB of free storage, and photos are automatically backed up and synced across all your Apple devices - including your Mac, iPad and iPhone.
+Apple's iCloud comes baked in with iOS and, by and large, it doesn't disappoint; you get 5GB of free storage and it essentially means that if you lose your iPhone or iPad you can just recover your old back up onto your new device.

 How to back up your Apple photo library with Dropbox